The Duke of Edinburgh, Brixton

 The Duke of Edinburgh is a Grade II listed public house at 204 Ferndale Road, Brixton, London, SW9 8AG.

 It was built in 1936–37 for Truman's Brewery, and designed by their in-house architect A. E. Sewell.

 It was Grade II listed in 2015 by Historic England.

+In November 2019, following a three-hour meeting of Lambeth London Borough Council's licensing sub-committee, The Duke of Edinburgh was given a new licence, subject to 80 conditions, specifically no more than 550 individuals in the garden and any outside televisions must be silent.